mit-rss/wall_follower/README.md

     teleop

 Now you should be able to move the car around with the joystick!
-**You need press and hold the left bumper (LB) before the car can move.**
+To control the car manually with the joystick, **you need to press and hold the left bumper (LB)**.

-This is a known as a [dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch) and it is an easy way to stop the car from crashing - just let go of the trigger.
+`teleop` also acts as a [dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch) and it is an easy way to stop the car from crashing - just let go of the trigger.
+While running any of your code, you will need to hold down the dead man's switch. **For the dead man's switch, hold down the right bumper (RB)**.
+Once holding the dead man's switch, your code should run.

 ##### Debugging: The car isn't moving!